Rates of estimation for high-dimensional multi-reference alignment: Introduction

+where we bandlimit $f$ to its first $K$ Fourier frequencies.
 Our results distinguish two separate signal-to-noise regimes for estimating $f$, based on the size of the entrywise noise variance $\sigma^2$ in the Fourier basis.
-We establish sharp minimax rates of estimation in both regimes, under mild conditions for the sample size $N$, that are explicit in their dependence on the dimension $K$. \begin{Theorem*}[Informal] \begin{enumerate}[(a)] \item (High noise) If $\sigma^2 \gtrsim K$ and $N \gtrsim \sigma^6\log K$, then
+We establish sharp minimax rates of estimation in both regimes, for sufficiently large sample size $N$, that are explicit in their dependence on the dimension $K$. \begin{Theorem*}[Informal] Let $\beta \in [0,\frac{1}{2})$. \begin{enumerate}[(a)] \item (High noise) If $\sigma^2 \gtrsim K^{1-2\beta}$ and $N \gtrsim K^{6\beta}\sigma^6\log K$, then

-\item (Low noise) If $\sigma^2 \lesssim K/\log K$ and $N \gtrsim K\sigma^2 \log K$, then
+\item (Low noise) If $\sigma^2 \lesssim K^{1-2\beta}/\log K$ and $N \gtrsim K^{1+2\beta}\sigma^2 \log K$, then